-The Company currently operates in one business segment providing critical technology services to providers of communication devices and associated subscriber services.
+The Company's chief operating decision-maker is the Chief Executive Officer, who reviews financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance and allocating resources.
+Accordingly, the Company has determined that it currently operates in one business segment: providing cloud solutions and software-based activation for connected devices globally.
 The Company is not organized by market and is managed and operated as one business.
 A single management team reports to the chief operating decision maker who comprehensively manages the entire business.
 The Company does not operate any separate lines of business or separate business entities with respect to its services.
 Accordingly, the Company does not accumulate a complete set of discrete financial information with respect to separate service lines and does not have separately reportable segments.
-Although, the Company operates in North America, Europe and Asia-Pacific a majority of the Company's revenue and long lived assets are in the US.
+Although, the Company operates in North America, Europe and Asia-Pacific a majority of the Company's revenue and long lived assets are in the U.S.